 Later the subsidiary's name was changed to FEC Services and its range of business expanded to provide other services designed to improve the quality of life for the residents in the nine-county area served by the Cooperative.
 In April 2009, FEC Services halted its DISH Network services, and in 2010, the Dairy Queen and Fuel Expresso businesses were also sold.
 Sale of the Culligan Water franchise was announced on December 30, 2010.

 Farmers' Electric Cooperative has always believed in the youth of the nation and has worked diligently to provide opportunities for young people living in rural Missouri.
-The Cooperative has participated in the Rural Electric Youth Tour for many years sending high school juniors to participate in the National Rural Electric Cooperative Association's Youth Tour to Washington, D. C.
+The Cooperative has participated in the Rural Electric Youth Tour for many years sending high school juniors to participate in the National Rural Electric Cooperative Association's Youth Tour to Washington, D. C. Farmers' Electric also sends high school sophomores to the Cooperative Youth Conference & Leadership Experience (C.Y.C.L.E.) where students visit our Missouri State Capitol.

 In 1987, the Cooperative donated a C-band satellite to each school district so all schools could have access to specialized educational programming available from various colleges and institutions.
 The Cooperative's Partners in Education (PIE) program is still going strong.
 Partnerships with seven area school districts allow for a Co-op representative to go into the classrooms of fourth and fifth-grade school children and teach about electrical safety, energy efficiency, explain the Cooperative business model, what electricity is and how the electrical system works.